knpuniversity/symfony/knpu/ep5-forms/beautiful-form-validation.md

 The `Range` constraint has several: `min`, `max`, `minMessage` and `maxMessage`.
 Add `@Assert\Range` with `min=0` and `minMessage="Negative species, come on!"`.

 Ok, let's finish up.
-It's ok if `funFact` is null - so don't add anything there.
+It's ok if `funFact` is empty - so don't add anything there.
 The same is true for `isPublished`: we *could* add a constraint to make sure this is a boolean, but the sanity validation on the form already takes care of that.